DIY glass Easter egg decorations

 Becki Clark shows you how to paint and press flowers to create these gorgeous DIY glass Easter egg decorations!

-Anyone else suddenly seized by the urge to faff about with flowers now spring is here?
-These delicate glass Easter egg decorations will put you through your flower-pressing and glass-painting paces and provide ample opportunity for gratuitous petal play.
+These delicate glass Easter egg decorations will put you through your flower-pressing and glass-painting paces and provide ample opportunity for a bit of flower petal play.

 Materials